England win Ashes 3-2 despite fifth Test defeat at Oval

 Retiring Clarke bows out with victory but having lost Ashes...

-A pick of the action from day four of the fifth and final Ashes Test at The Oval
+rain-interrupted day four of the fifth and final Investec Test at the

 This is the first time England have beaten Australia 3-2 in a home series, having previously only won by that margin in Australia in 1884/85, 1894/95 and 1903/04.